Dhananjayrawat/ETL-Data-pipeline/README.md

 # ETL-Data-pipeline

-Data pipeline built to automate the flow of retail data from different sources into an analysis-ready MySQL database.
+Data pipeline built to automate the flow of data from different sources into an analysis-ready MySQL database.

 What it does :